bất ổn định“Nó bất ổn định anh ạ”, tôi nghe một người làm việc

 Although I listed Facebook and other social apps at least because of the fast-moving news cycles where everyone is entitled to their opinion, and to the extent that every thoughts, rumors, inaccurate analysis treated as an expert matter.
 The multi-media platform provides more intuitive and catchy form of information such as picture, video, memes with real people and real story.

 The cycle continues.
 When you believe what you felt likely to the truth without giving alternative views a second thought, you fall into a “confirmation bias” fallacy.
 In short, you believe in what you want to believe.
 You are looking for a source of information to support and confirm your view.
-You are in a trench for a particular and possible biased view, opinion.
-You discard and disavow for the information or sources of that contradict your view, your belief.
+You are in a trench for a particular and possible biased view or an opinion.
+You discard and disavow for the information or sources of that contradict your view, and your belief.

 - to seek the truth, check multiple (and independent) sources

 - give alternative views of only the matter.
 Instead of asking what is this, asking what if it is not?

 - look at the problem from a skeptical view, assume nothing and learn from the scratch